Methodology

 The CAH and SSA subject classification systems are mapped to technical routes using the information in Table 3 and 4.

-Table 3 can be found in the supporting files section of this release.
-It can also be accessed using this link.
+The technical route mapping has been created internally within DfE.
+Table 3, the mapping of CAH level 3 to technical route, can be found in the supporting files section of this release.
+You can also download this table

 Table 4: mapping sector subject area tier 2 principle subject to technical route